paytonyau/OptSurvCutR/README.md

-# OptSurvCutR: An R Package for Optimal Cut-point Discovery in Survival Analysis
+# OptSurvCutR: Validated Cut-point Selection for Survival Analysis

 `OptSurvCutR` provides a comprehensive and flexible workflow to determine, find, and validate optimal cut-points for continuous predictors, with a dedicated focus on **time-to-event (survival)** data.
 The package's primary goal is to move beyond arbitrary median splits by providing a statistically robust framework to stratify subjects into distinct prognostic groups, with a unique strength in identifying multiple cut-points for complex, non-linear relationships.